dhutapratama/docs/broadcasting.md

     });
 ```

 In this example, all notifications sent to `App\Models\User` instances via the `broadcast` channel would be received by the callback.
-A channel authorization callback for the `App.Models.User.{id}` channel is included in the default `BroadcastServiceProvider` that ships with the Laravel framework.
+A channel authorization callback for the `App.Models.User.{id}` channel is included in the default `BroadcastServiceProvider` that ships with the Lets framework.